Military history of Japan: Shōwa era, Occupation (1945–1952) and Post-war (1952–1989)

 The war-renunciation clause of Article 9 was the basis for strong political objections to any sort of armed force other than a conventional police force.
 In 1954, however, separate land, sea, and air forces were created for defensive purposes, under the command of the Prime Minister.
 The 1954 Self-Defense Forces Act (Act No. 165 of 1954) reorganized the National Security Board as the Defense Agency on July 1, 1954.
-Afterward, the National Security Force was reorganized as the Japan Ground Self-Defense Force (GSDF), which is the de facto post-war Japanese army.
-The Coastal Safety Force was reorganized as the Japan Maritime Self-Defense Force (JMSDF), which is the de facto Japanese Navy.
-The Japan Air Self-Defense Force (JASDF) was established as a new branch of the JSDF.
+Afterward, the National Security Force was reorganized as the Japan Ground Self-Defense Force (GSDF) (陸上自衛隊 Rikujō Jieitai), which is the de facto post-war Japanese army.
+The Coastal Safety Force was reorganized as the Japan Maritime Self-Defense Force (JMSDF) (海上自衛隊 Kaijō Jieitai), which is the de facto Japanese Navy.
+The Japan Air Self-Defense Force (JASDF) (航空自衛隊 Kōkū Jieitai) was established as a new branch of the JSDF.
 General Keizō Hayashi was appointed as the first Chairman of Joint Staff Council—professional head of the three branches.
 Conscription was abolished on 3 May 1947.
 Enlistment in the JSDF is voluntary at 18 years of age and older.

 The Far East Air Force, U.S. Air Force, announced on 6 January 1955, that 85 aircraft would be turned over to the fledgling Japanese air force on about 15 January, the first equipment of the new force.

 On 19 January 1960, the unequal status of Japan with the United States was corrected with the amended Treaty of Mutual Cooperation and Security between the United States and Japan by adding mutual defense obligations.
 This treaty requires the US to pre-inform Japan of US army mobilization and to not impose itself concerning Japanese domestic issues.
 Japan and the United States are obligated to assist each other if there's an armed attack in territories administered by Japan.
 Japan and the United States are required to maintain capacities to resist common armed attacks.
 This established a military alliance between Japan and the United States.